buildpacks/rfcs/README.md

 1. Create issues [referencing](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests) the RFC PR.
 1. Label the PR with `issues-created/<sub-team>` after issues have been created or if zero issues necessary for a given sub-team.

-Once an `issues-created/<sub-team>` label has been created for each sub-team, the RFC is ready to merg.
+Once an `issues-created/<sub-team>` label has been created for each sub-team, the RFC is ready to merge.
 The team member who merges the pull request should do the following:

 1. Assign an id based off the pull request number.
 1. Rename the file based off the ID inside `text/`.